jumpingjoy/watchnationpro/maintain-menstrual-hygiene.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j4NyCEHKrPg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Samsung Health

+Samsung Health has partnered with Glow to forecast your upcoming fertile windows, ovulation days and periods for up to a 24 cycle.
+Follow the below guide to learn how to setup and use Women's Health via the Samsung Health app.

+You can download in your Samsung Watch, which provides you an overview of your general period related data.

+### How to Use Samsung Health App?
+You can set up the Apple Health app by following the procedure given in this video:

+You can follow the instruction provided <a href="https://www.samsung.com/au/support/mobile-devices/setup-womens-health/" target="_blank">here</a>

 ## Fitbit Versa
-Fitbit is taking on Apple with the Versa, its new smartwatch about half the price ($199.95) of their Apple Watch ($329 to $1,399).
-And it is designed with girls in mind, adding on female health tracking like logging menstrual cycle and symptoms, getting period predictions, demonstrating menstrual cycle information alongside your other health information (like sleep and action ) to draw links, as well as access to a community of other women for assistance educational content regarding family planning and other subjects related to women's health.
+Fitbit is taking on Apple with the Versa, its new smartwatch about half the price of their Apple Watch.
+It is designed with girls in mind, adding on female health tracking like:
+* Logging menstrual cycle and symptoms,
+* getting period predictions,
+* demonstrating menstrual cycle information alongside your other health information (like sleep and action ) to draw links,
+* Access to a community of other women for assistance
+* Educational content regarding family planning and other subjects related to women's health.

 ### How to Use Fitbit Versa App?
 You can follow the instruction provided here:
-<a href="http://www.teenvogue.com/story/how-to-treat-acne-scars-and-dark-marks" target="_blank">2</a>
+<a href="https://help.fitbit.com/articles/en_US/Help_article/2332.htm" target="_blank">2</a>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2ceBCk97eak" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>